MicahOlson/portfolio/README.md

   To remove,
   $ git remote rm origin
-* Add new remotes pointing to your repositories of choice
+* Add new remotes pointing to your repositories of choice:
   $ git remote add \[location-nickname\] \[location\]

 * Open the files in your editor of choice and have fun!